OrderlyNetwork/js-sdk-demo/README.md

 ### Docker

-For deployment we use Docker.
 The image can be built and run via:

 ```shell
 docker build -t <tag> .